Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/background.md

 #### PhPID and GSID

-This Implementation Guide has a target audience of system integrators to the WHO_UMC IDMP API.
-The focus is on two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier (PhPID) and the Global Substance Identifier (GSID):
+This Implementation Guide has a target audience of system integrators to the WHO-UMC IDMP API.
+The API is based on the HL7 FHIR standard and this guide describes supported FHIR resources.
+The WHO-UMC IDMP API supports two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier (PhPID) and the Global Substance Identifier (GSID):
 - Pharmaceutical Product Identification – ISO 11616
 - Substance Identification – ISO 11238